-In countries like Kenya, Guatemala, Honduras and Guadeloupe where local employment options are limited, Ormat offers our employees access to different professional employment opportunities such as plant managers, local sustainability managers, power plant operators, maintenance workers. engineers, mechanics and more, Individuals that are hired for these positions are hired by the local Human Resources manager based on their relevant experience, knowledge and education.
-In some locations where employment options are limited in the areas surrounding the power plant such as in Guatemala - our plants have agreements with local community councils and representatives to create more local job opportunities.
-As such. both the Amatitlan and Zunil plants in Guatemala have agreements whereby employees work in time-set "shifts" for a few months before other local employees assume the position.
-This method increases the rate of local employment and the degree of Ormat's economic impact on local communities.
+In countries like Kenya, Guatemala, Honduras and Guadeloupe where local employment options are limited, Ormat offers our employees access to different professional employment opportunities such as plant managers, local sustainability managers, power plant operators, maintenance workers, engineers, mechanics and more, Individuals that are hired for these positions are hired by the local Human Resources manager based on their relevant experience, knowledge and education.
+In some locations where employment options are limited in the areas surrounding the power plant such as in Guatemala - our plants have agreements with local community councils and representatives to create more local iob opportunities.
+As such. both the Amatitlan and Zunil plants in

-66 'Senior management' is defined as employees who manage operations and implementation of our projects and business targets at our power plants and in our included in the Boundaries of this report, as defined in the "Information Boundaries of This Report" section
+66 'Senior management' is defined as employees who manage operations and implementation of our projects and business targets at our power plants and in our included in the Boundaries of this report, as defined in the "Information Boundaries of This Report" section,